RWaelchli/genocide_modeling/README.md

 ## References

+Epstein, J. M.: "Modeling civil violence: An agent-based computational approach", 2002, Colloquium.
+This reference contains the base model used in this project.

+Bhavani, R.; Backer, D.: "Localized Ethnic Conflict and Genocide", 2000.
+This reference contains some inspiration regarding the information spreading.

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)
 (Code / Projects Reports of the previous year)